 | Compliance Finding Risk | High - cloud AI path invites scrutiny | Lower - data stays in controlled environment. |

-| Cost | $2,400 - $24,000/yr + compliance risk | $75,000 - $85,000 one time |
+| Cost | $2,400 - $24,000/yr + compliance risk | One-time purchase (quoted to the deployment) |

 Compliance precision requires honesty about what this hardware is and is not.